riccardoluongo/serverwebui/README.md

 ```
 sudo ./install.sh
 ```
-During the installation, you will be prompted for your local IP address, and the port for the web server.
+During the installation, you will be prompted for the port to use for the web server.
 Once entered, the installation should complete on its own.

-The dashboard should now be reachable at the address of choice.
+The dashboard should now be reachable at the port of choice.